 In an effort to further ensure public health and safety at this time of expansion in the industry, the Washington legislature has overwhelmingly passed what will become a Department of Agriculture (DOA) endorsement for edible product manufacturers.
 The bill authorizes instructs the DOA to regulate the infused-product industry in line with every other food processor in the state.
 In so doing, the DOA is charged with the creation of an endorsement, similar to a license for food processors, for cannabis-infused product manufacturers.
 The endorsement would be applied for and would be renewed annually at a cost not decided.

 Passed: HB 1250

 HB 1250 has less of an direct impact on a marijuana business, functioning only to allow marijuana businesses a bit of wiggle room in the products they may sell.
 Exclusively, this allows a person or entity to donate or sell lockboxes to a dispensary.
-The lockboxes would be provided to medical patients or recreational consumers at the cost of acquisition or, in most cases, for free and would function as a secure storage place for marijuana. s a clarifying note.
+The lockboxes would be provided to recreational consumers at the cost of acquisition or, in most cases, for free and would function as a secure storage place for marijuana. s a clarifying note.
 That being said, the bill does not require any action from a dispensary or retail marijuana facility.
-Instead, it is on the judgement of the dispensary whether they will carry such lockboxes.
+Instead, it is on the judgment of the dispensary whether they will carry such lockboxes.